 What is a Robbery?

 A robbery is generally defined as the taking or attempted taking of property accompanied by the use of force or threatened use of force.

 What happens to my case as a victim of a robbery?

 A patrol officer will initially investigate the incident and forward it for further follow up, if needed.
 Once received, the Robbery Unit Sergeant reviews the case and assigns it to a detective.
 Cases are prioritized and investigated accordingly.

 How do I find out the status of my case?

 Call 480-644-2002 and give the receptionist the case number provided by the officer.
-The receptionist will tell you which detective has been assigned your case if it has been received and assigned by the Robbery Unit Sergeant.
+The receptionist will tell you which detective has been assigned your case, if it has been received, and if it has been assigned by the Robbery Unit sergeant.

 What will I be required to do as a victim?

 Victims may be required to appear and testify in court and assist in identifying suspects.
 If you develop any additional information on your case or if you have an address or phone number change, PLEASE notify the assigned detective.